 Pros:

-- Easy to maintain.
-Just give it a sweep or a spray to clean, low maintenance.
+• Low maintenance.
+Just give it a sweep or a spray to clean.

 Cons:

-Cost: Flagstone has several subtypes, so the price may vary depending on if you’re getting slate, limestone, or sandstone.
+Cost: Flagstone has several subtypes, so the price may vary depending on whether you’re getting slate, limestone, or sandstone.
 Visit a local stone yard to find the most affordable options in your area.

 Cobblestone

 Cobblestones are essentially large river rocks.
-They can be found in river beds and have been smoothed down by moving water and they come in different sizes, shapes, and colors.
+They can be found in river beds and have been smoothed down by moving water.
+They come in different sizes, shapes, and colors.
 They’ve been used as paving and landscaping material since the 3rd century.

 Pros: